Tarik Tissoudali

 Tarik Tissoudali (طارق تيسودالي; born 2 April 1993) is a professional footballer who plays as a winger for Khor Fakkan.
 Born in the Netherlands, he represents Morocco at international level.

+In his career, he played most notably for Le Havre II, Beerschot, Gent, PAOK and Khor Fakkan.
+With Beerschot he won the 2019–20 Belgian First Division B and with Gent the 2021–22 Belgian Cup.

+Born in the Netherlands, Tissoudali represented Morocco at international level, making his debut in 2022 and being part of the squads at two Africa Cup of Nations tournaments and one FIFA Arab Cup.

 Club career

 In February 2021, he moved from Beerschot to Gent.

 On 28 July 2024, it was announced by Greek club PAOK that he had joined the club on a permanent deal.
 He signed a two-year deal with an option for a third year.

 International career

 Tissoudali made his debut for the Morocco U23s in a friendly 1–0 win against the Cameroon U23s, in which he scored the game-winning goal.
 He was called up to represent the senior Morocco national team for the 2021 Africa Cup of Nations.
 He debuted with them in a 1–0 win over Ghana on 10 January 2022.

+He played an important role in Morocco's 2022 FIFA World Cup qualification campaign.

+He was part of Morocco's squad at the 2023 Africa Cup of Nations.